updownpress/markdown-lint/rules/011-no-reversed-links.md

+---
-## MD011 - Reversed link syntax
+title: MD011 - Reversed link syntax

-Tags: links
+tags:  [links]

-Aliases: no-reversed-links
+alias: no-reversed-links
+---

 This rule is triggered when text that appears to be a link is encountered, but where the syntax appears to have been reversed (the `[]` and `()` are